 Just like our cooking gear our camping gear (full list here) is under heavy duty too.
 We’ve camped in appalling conditions and three items didn’t proof to be bombproof.

 Sea to Summit silk liner

 Both our Sea to Summit silk liners tore at the bottom, but we could easily get that fixed by a seamstress.
 We categorize this under normal wear and tear.

 Sea to Summit air seats

-We used to carry two Sea to Summit air seats but one got punctured by a small stick on the ground.
+We used to carry two Sea to Summit air seats, but one got punctured by a small stick on the ground.
 We fixed it with the repair kit which worked like a charm.
-We don’t carry them with us anymore, simply because we didn’t use them that often.
+Now we don’t carry them with us any more, simply because we didn’t use them that often.
 Who needs seats when there are rocks.

 MSR Hubba Hubba NX 2

 MSR is well known for their excellent warranty service.
 We’ve heard many stories about tent poles snapping, bugs eating their way into the tent through the bottom and even a tent being ripped apart by monkeys on a Thai beach.
 Luckily we’ve only got small holes in our MSR Hubba Hubba NX 2.
 These are easily repaired with the repair patches.
 It really helps to use the MSR Footprint.
 It’s an extra barrier between your precious tent and sharp debris, gnarly twigs and taunting thorns.

 Midway the Pamir Highway Sabina’s Vaude panniers ‘popped’ open on the seam.
 The glue came undone, so we had to tape the bags shut with duct tape.
 Luckily this temporary fix lasted all the way to Almaty where she could swap here panniers for brand-new bikepacking bags.